nodejs/i18n/README.md

 [![Crowdin](https://badges.crowdin.net/nodejs/localized.svg)](https://crowdin.com/project/nodejs)

 Here you can find contribution guides, discuss ideas or join meetings.
-Here also contains original and translated Node.js API documentation.
+This repo also contains the source English Node.js API documentation as well as translated versions of the documentation.
+The source English is copied on a schedule from its canonical home in the [doc](https://github.com/nodejs/node/tree/master/doc) directory of the nodejs/node repository.
+The translated files are added by pull requests from our Crowdin integration.

 ## Contributing

 Help us get Node.js translated into your native language and reach more people's hearts.
-Please read next guides before:
+Please read these guides to get started:

 - [Getting started](./guides/GETTING_STARTED.md) - basic understanding about translation process
 - [Roles](./guides/ROLES.md) - information about roles and hierarchy in Node.js localization process